SV-Engineer/tulip/README.md

 # tulip
 A 2-D game engine based upon SDL2.
 This attempt will try to incorporate the composition approach and may still use inheritance if and when it makes sense.

+# Patch notes v0.0.2

+## New Features
+  1. Added visio drawings (this doesn't quite work with git; I forgot git doesn't like binary files and I will figure something out).

+  2. Reorganized rendering into it's own module.
+Note that the threading portion of the user interface module has dependency on this, will likely need to decouple.

+  3. Changed Application Control to "user_interface" so as to more easily granularize the different modules and thus know where each submodule goes.

+## Known Issues.
+  * Most unit tests are broken.
+Expect hot-patch to fix.

 # Patch notes v0.0.1

 ## New Features